Investment Policy Statement for Endowments - Northern Michigan University

 D. Investment Consultant

 Northern Michigan may choose to hire an investment consultant.
 Investment advice concerning the management of investment assets will be offered by the investment consultant, and will be consistent with the investment objectives, policies, guidelines and constraints as established in this statement.
 Specific responsibilities of the investment consultant would include items such as assisting in the development and periodic review of the investment policy and the asset allocation strategy, conducting investment manager searches when determined appropriate by the investment consultant and monitoring the performance of the investment manager(s) to provide University Management and/or the Committee with the ability to determine the progress toward the investment objectives.
-With respect to the investment manager review/monitoring process, the investment consultant will notify University Management as soon as practical, and include in their regular report, if an investment manager is removed from its qualified list of recommended managers.
+With respect to the investment manager review/monitoring process, the investment consultant will notify University Management if an investment manager experiences a material adverse change as soon as practical.

 E. Investment Custodian